rtgodwin/rtgodwin.github.io/_pages/session9.md

 DC 15 lockpick.
 3 [specters](https://dr-eigenvalue.github.io/bestiary/creature/specter) appear.

 ## G13
 > A battle rages between 6 Zhent thugs (20hp) and 4 guards ([Veterans](https://dr-eigenvalue.github.io/bestiary/creature/veteran) with 30hp).
-Lady Gralhund shouts "the  Watch are on their way!"
-The southern door is slightly ajar and you can hear someone curse and a boot hitting a door.
+A noblewoman wearing chain mail atop a beuatiful gown, and who looks as formidable as she does magnificient, shouts "the Watch are on their way!"
+The southern door is ajar and you can see the burned cloak man hacking through a door.

-Every round: 1d6.
-On a 1, a guard dies.
-On a 4-6, a thug dies.
+- Make them choose who to help.

-## G14 Ballroom
+Every round: 1d8.
+On a 1-3, a guard dies.
+On a 4-8, a thug dies.

-DC15 locked.
+## G14 Ballroom - DC15 locked.

 ## G15a
 > You see a wounded man wearing burnt clothes trying to kick down a door.